ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list module classes
+1. User requests to list module classes.
-2. Tutor's Pet shows a list of module classes
+2. Tutor's Pet shows a list of module classes.
-3. User requests to delete a specific module class in the list
+3. User requests to delete a specific module class in the list.
-4. Tutor's Pet deletes the module class
+4. Tutor's Pet deletes the module class.

     Use case ends.